ebaauw/homebridge-music/README.md

 - HomeKit support for controlling AirPlay speakers connected to iTunes on macOS:
   - On/Off control;
   - Volume control;
-- HomeKit control [Airfoil](https://rogueamoeba.com/airfoil/) connected speakers:
+- HomeKit control for [Airfoil](https://rogueamoeba.com/airfoil/)-connected speakers:
   - On/Off control;
   - Volume control;
 - Provides an AppleScript framework to support other players.